gitoff-star/node_express1.1/README.md

 This repository contains a set of test APIs for a shopping cart application built using Node.js, Express.js, and MongoDB.

 # #  Table of Contents
-Installation/
-Usage/
-Features/
+Installation.
+Usage.
+Features.
-API Endpoints/
+API Endpoints.
-Authentication and Authorization/
+Authentication and Authorization.
-Database/
-Tests/
-Contributing/
-License/
-Contact/
-Installation/
+Database.
+Tests
+Contributing.
+License .
+Contact .
+Installation .
-Clone the repository: git clone https://github.com/gitoff-star/node_express1.1.git/ Install dependencies: npm install/
+Clone the repository: git clone https://github.com/gitoff-star/node_express1.1.git .
+Install dependencies: npm install .
-Set up MongoDB: Instructions for setting up MongoDB/ Start the server: npm start /
+Set up MongoDB: Instructions for setting up MongoDB/ .
+Start the server: npm start .
-Your API should now be running on http://localhost:3000 / Usage/
+Your API should now be running on http://localhost:3000 .
+#Usage
 To use the shopping cart test APIs, you can make HTTP requests to the specified endpoints.
-You can use tools like Postman or cURL to test the APIs. /
+You can use tools like Postman or cURL to test the APIs.

 # # Features
 Add products to the cart